In this post, we shall learn how you can add new rows or columns to a table and how you can delete existing rows or columns from a table.

 If your table has the Total Row at the end of the table, you cannot add a new row to the table in this way.
 Select a cell in the row just below the Total Row of the table, enter some data and click OK.
 You see no new row is created.

-There is another way you can add new rows or columns in a table.
+There is another way you can add new rows or columns to a table.

 Observe the last cell of the table.